By some accounts, there’s only so much tinkering you can do to Jira Service Management.

 But those accounts don’t factor in the growing sophistication of the apps in Atlassian’s marketplace — and the wide range of customizations they unlock.
 In fact, the right cocktail of apps can evolve JSM beyond its native help center/support portal setup into an enterprise-ready, multi-site operation spanning use cases, teams, and more.

-Genevieve Blanch, a partner manager at Refined who works with top Atlassian Solution Partners around the world, says she is regularly wowed by the creative solutions she sees day to day. “[IT leaders and consultants] are using Refined and other apps and integrations to do more with less,” she says.
+Genevieve Blanch, a partner manager at Refined who works with top Atlassian Solution Partners around the world, says she is regularly wowed by the creative solutions she sees day to day. “[IT leaders and consultants] are using Refined Sites and other apps and integrations to do more with less,” she says.
 “I’ve seen them fit 100-plus Jira projects onto a single instance.
 Or serve completely separate sets of users and use cases from the same instance.
 Things that simply would not be possible with native JSM.”

 Of course, every business has its own support needs, especially as the service desk model expands beyond IT to non-technical teams in growing numbers.
 But that’s all the more reason to consider the scenarios that usually call for an extra dose of customization.Here are six of them.

-"[IT leaders and consultants] are using Refined and other apps and integrations to do more with less.”
+"[IT leaders and consultants] are using Refined Sites and other apps and integrations to do more with less.”

 —Gen Blanch, Partner Manager at Refined